 Indigenous peoples are some of the most at-risk communities across the globe, and at a disproportionate risk of reprisals.
 Between 2015 and 2019 over a third of all fatal attacks against land and environmental defenders have targeted indigenous people – even though they only make up 5% of the world’s population.

-The inclusion of Amendment 26 would help to disincentivise these attacks, by clearly establishing that companies must ensure that free, prior and informed consent (FPIC) has been obtained from affected indigenous peoples and local communities.
+We believe the bill should require companies to ensure that free, prior and informed consent (FPIC) has been obtained from affected indigenous peoples and local communities.

 3) Close legal deforestation loopholes